 Upon his father’s death in October 1813, he became the 2nd Baronet of Lymington, a title which fell out of use following Charles’s death in 1870.
 In the meantime, his promotion continued.
 In June 1814 he was made Commander, and given his first command, the Grasshopper (16 guns).

 Charles was not one of those who ended up on half pay after the war.
 In April 1819, he was ordered to take command of the Hind (20 guns) until 1822, when he received a further promotion to Captain and was given command of the Revenge a 74 gun vessel.
 The last record we could find for Charles Burrard is of him being a superannuated Captain in October 1846.

 As you can see from the above photo, Charles’s grave, which also remembers his wife Lady Lisa Burrard, was in a structurally stable, but grimy state.
 The board of trustees therefore allocated funds for the cleaning of the grave.
-At a cost of £500, the charity commissioned Steve Davies (aka Military Grave Restorer) to clean the grave, which was carried out earlier this year.
+The charity commissioned Steve Davies (aka Military Grave Restorer) to clean the grave, which was carried out earlier this year.
 Following further inspection, the NRWGC’s chair then removed the overgrowth of grass and soil, cleaning down the pedestal on which the cross is built.